Tattoo Studios are a Sterile Place

 Don’t Drink and Tattoo

 Here’s one of the biggest tips of all: Don’t ever let substances, such as alcohol, cloud your judgment.
 Getting a tattoo is exhilarating, but it’s also permanent.
 So, no matter how bored you may be in the coming weeks, stop and make a rational decision.
 Think long and hard about the piece you are planning on getting before committing to it.
-Also, make sure safety and health is always top of mind.
+Also, make sure safety and health are always top of mind.